Here are the three tactics I use to recover a deal on the verge of collapse. They apply to raising capital, hiring and partnerships.

 Here is my method for preparing for investor meetings.
 It ensures the time with investors is extremely valuable.
 For the investor, you and your team.

-Business development is the act of continuously being in motion on raising capital, developing partnerships, hiring and nurturing evangelists.
+The act of continuously raising capital, developing partnerships, hiring and nurturing evangelists.
 Here's how to make it a habit.

 The punchline is to plan the four actions you need to take when the answer is ‘YES’.
 Consider this training to reduce surprise and potential confusion that can come from an unexpected ‘YES’.